shalslikesepi/oldversion.github.io/_pages/cv.md

 <span style="color:darkblue"><u>Service and Leadership</u></span>
 ======
-**2020 - Present** contraCOVID
+**2020 - Present** contraCOVID Gainesville
-* Serve on the Resource Renewal Team updating resource guides for local community members and underserved groups in regard to COVID-19.
+* Serve on the resource renewal team updating resource guide educational and childcare sections for local community members and underserved groups in regard to COVID-19.

 **2020 - Present** Community Health Oriented Mentorship Program (CHOMP)
 * Provide advice and support to mentee(s) in regard to academic and professional pursuits
-* Advance conversations and career development for students with interest in Public Health
+* Advance conversations and career development for students with interest in public health

 **2020 - 2020** SWAG Family Resource Center
 * Served as an intern Jan-Mar, internship cut short due to COVID-19